KhryptorGraphics/blockchain-explorer/README.md

 `./config.json` as per the environment variables.
 That is, `/opt/gopath` should be changed to the user's `GOPATH` variable.

-1. Use the command to launch the `explorer`:
+1. Use the command to launch the `explorer` run this command in a separate window in the `blockchain-explorer` repository:

 ```
 ./start.sh && tail -f log.txt